 The restored Florence Alabama downtown is in a word charming.
 Among the things to do in Florence AL is check out the cool architecture in the historic area of downtown Florence Alabama.

 The historic area is on the National Register of Historic Places.
 Most of the buildings in downtown Florence AL date from 1880-1920 when the area was part of an industrial boom.
+If you are wondering what to do in Florence Al, don’t worry.
+There are plenty of things to do in Florence Alabama because it is a cool college town.

 What first caught my eye at the Florence store of fashion designer Billy Reid was the artwork of Alabama folk artist Butch Anthony which I had seen previously at Lowe Mill Arts in Huntsville.
 Billy Reid himself is technically from Louisiana but his wife is from Florence Alabama.
 The ethos of Billy Reid design is contemporary Southern casual elegance.
 He’s got 13+ stores on the East Coast of the USA as well as having his clothes carried in Nordstrom and Selfridges in London.